srobo/kitbook/Helpdesk.md

 ### Swapping out kit

-**NB: this procedure may change if I produce some printed kit swap forms.**

 After determining that a piece of kit is most likely faulty it must be swapped with a working spare.
 Helpdesk has a supply of spare kit.
-This kit must be handed out by following the procedure detailed below.
+To swap a piece of kit please fill in a [Kit Swap Form](https://bitbucket.org/richardbarlow/sr-comp-team-support-coord/src/master/forms/kit_swap_form.odt) and follow the instructions on there.
 Since there is a limited quantity of spare kit, all attempts must be made to verify that the issue being observed is not caused by something else.

- 1. Receive the piece of damaged kit from the team.
- 1. If the piece of kit has a part code (pretty much anything that's not a cable), write it down in the log book along with the date and time, the team's TLA and a description of the fault (does not need to be more than a single sentence).
- 1. Apply some red insulating tape to the item so that it can clearly be identified as broken.
- 1. Place the broken piece of kit into the broken kit box.
- 1. Retrieve a replacement piece of kit from the spare kit box.
- 1. Write down the replacement part code (where applicable) in the log book so that it's clear which bit of kit it is replacing.
- 1. Hand the replacement piece of kit to the team.